gregorwolf/hanatrial-auth-proxy/README.md

 ## Setup

-To play around with, follow these steps:
+To play around with this feature, follow these steps:

 * Install node.js from http://nodejs.org/
 * Clone this repository and run `npm install` in the root folder